 - Cultural services (Group 13)

-The brief indicates that as the CJEU judgments do not cover non-business activities, cost sharing groups engaged in these activities would be unaffected by these changes.
+The brief indicates that as the CJEU judgements do not cover non-business activities, cost sharing groups engaged in these activities would be unaffected by these changes.
 It also indicates that Housing Associations can continue to apply the CSE for the time being, at least until HMRC provides further guidance on it.

-Section 4(b) of the brief confirms that CSE members located in EU member states other than the UK will no longer be able to benefit from VAT exemption on their transactions with the CSG, and that the restriction on the CSE not being permitted to members located outside the EU would remain extant.
+Section 4(b) of the brief confirms that CSE members located in EU member states, other than the UK, will no longer be able to benefit from VAT exemption on their transactions with the CSG, and that the restriction on the CSE not being permitted to members located outside the EU would remain extant.

 Section 4(c) the brief also confirms that the CSE will not be permitted where, for transfer pricing purposes, a price uplift has been charged on transactions.
 It stresses the fact that it remains HMRC policy that the CSE is not permitted where there has not been exact reimbursement.

 *Commission v Luxembourg (C-274/15), Aviva (C- 605/15), DNB Banka (C-326/15), Commission v Germany (C-616/15)]